 In Colombia, Norway has helped to ensure greater participation of women in the peace process through the Forum for Women and Development in Norway (Fokus) and the United Nations Development Fund for Women (Unifem).

 Will this work soon be finished?

 Unfortunately, this work will not be finished in the near future.
 There is still a low level of participation of women in peace processes and peace operations.
 Many perpetrators of sexual violence remain at large, and rape victims often face strong prejudices.
 Few women have access to funds to rebuild communities after a conflict.

 Who makes decisions on this issue in Norway?

 Four ministries are responsible for following up different aspects of Norway’s work on women, peace and security.
-The Ministry of Foreign Affairs acts as coordinator, and holds regular meetings with the Ministry of Defence, the Ministry of Justice and the Police, and the Ministry of Children, Equality and Social Inclusion.
+The Ministry of Foreign Affairs acts as coordinator, and holds regular meetings with the Ministry of Defence, the Ministry of Justice and the Police, and the Ministry of Children and Equality.

 Who makes decisions on this issue at international level?